talhof8/talhoffman/_posts/2021-07-18-firecracker-internals.md

 Source: [firecracker/src/kernel/src/loader/mod.rs](https://github.com/firecracker-microvm/firecracker/blob/1f697a61e1fde68e1abb2e2ef75f7bf9acbc3440/src/kernel/src/loader/mod.rs#L78)

-FireCracker directly uses the uncompressed kernel image `vmlinux`, saving additional costs of going through the traditional boot sequence in which the kernel decompresses itself at startup.
+Firecracker directly uses the uncompressed kernel image `vmlinux`, saving additional costs of going through the traditional boot sequence in which the kernel decompresses itself at startup.
 All of this special FC boot sequence described above enables a major performance boost ultimately resulting in what AWS Lambda customer experience as fast cold starts.

 ### Device model & VirtIO

 Virtio is a device virtualization standard written by Rusty Russell (the same genius who wrote `iptables`!) as part of his work on the x86 Linux para-virtualization hypervisor `lguest`.
 As opposed to full virtualization - where the guest is agnostic to the fact that it’s being run on a different host - para-virtualization technology requires the guest to implement drivers on its own and cooperate with its host.
 This ultimately helps gaining better performance since the guest speaks directly to the host, instead of being mediated by traps & hardware emulation drivers.
 Obviously, this requires modifications in the guest OS in order for it to work.
-FireCracker is implemented using a para-virtualized KVM meaning better performance over a normal VM.
+Firecracker is implemented using a para-virtualized KVM meaning better performance over a normal VM.

 Think of it as the difference between talking to a foreigner directly in her/his native tongue (para-virtualization) vs talking to them with the help of a translator (full virtualization).